Savvas-S/New_CodingChallenge/README.md

 # CodingChallenge

 ## Setup the environment

-Create a new branch from 'master' named with your full name as "FirstLast".
-Commit your changes there in meaningful, well-described chunks.
+[Duplicate](https://help.github.com/articles/duplicating-a-repository/) this repository to your personal Github account and commit changes there in meaningful, well-described chunks.
-Please do not commit back to master.
+Please mark your new repository as **private** (duplicating the repo in GitHub instead of forking it will allow you to mark it as a private repository).

+## Submitting your results

+In order to inspect the results, please use the below information to provide access to our reviewers on your private (or public) clone of your excercise:

+- Username: hyperioreviewer
+- Email: reviewer@hyperiosoftware.com

+---

 ## Part 1 - Refactoring
+### Requirements
 Refactor the given code.

 ## Part 2 - Fleet API